 An ad in BuenHogar—Good Housekeeping, the Spanish language women’s magazine, shows beach fashion for the summer of 1967.

 Young girls model pinafores by Simplicity in the June 1996 issue of Woman’s Day.

 Four guys and a girl sit or stand next to a Barris surf car parked on a California beach while wearing the latest fashion in Jantzen bathing suits in 1966.

 Gambling in the pool

-Women dressed in swimwear enjoy drinks at a bar in Las Vegas.
+Women dressed in swimwear enjoy drinks and gambling at a bar in Las Vegas.

 Marilyn Monroe’s death

-Marilyn Monroe has some fun on the beach while filming a movie.
-On August 5, 1962, Marilyn Monroe—born Norma Jeane Mortenson—was found dead in her hotel room.
+Marilyn Monroe has fun on the beach while filming a movie.
+On Aug.
+5, 1962, Marilyn Monroe—born Norma Jeane Mortenson—was found dead in her hotel room.